If you have recently had:

 There's a chance you may have the opportunity to enroll or change coverage outside of the annual open enrollment period .

-*You may be able to change coverage outside of the IYC period if the following apply.
-(If you are a retiree, a state employee who has opted out of premium conversion under Section 125, or are a local employee who does not have their health insurance premium contribution deducted pre-tax under a federal Section 125 plan--you may change from family to single coverage at any time.)
+*You may be able to change coverage outside of the open enrollment period if the following apply.
+(If you are a retiree , a state employee who has opted out of premium conversion under Section 125, or are a local employee who does not have your health insurance premium contribution deducted pre-tax under a federal Section 125 plan --you may change from family to single coverage at any time.)

-For more detail see Frequently Asked Questions online.
-Employees may also contact your payroll/benefit office.
-Annuitants and continuants may contact ETF.
+For more detail see Frequently Asked Questions under resources .
+Employees may also contact your payroll/benefits office.
+Retirees and continuants may contact ETF.

 Once you've reviewed if you are eligible to make a change, submit a paper application, or for some employees, submit online with your employer.

 - You gain eligibility for other group medical coverage through your spouse

 - You or your dependent involuntarily lose eligibility or all employer contribution for other group medical coverage

 - You have a job change where you gain a greater share of employer contribution toward your coverage